coralogix/telemetry-shippers/fluent-bit/http/README.md

 ```
 ## Default installation
 A simple installation with the default values only specifing the correct endpoint.
-By default we set `applicationName` to the log namespace name in k8s and `subsystemName` to the log container name is k8s.
+By default we set `applicationName` to the log namespace name in k8s and `subsystemName` to the log container name in k8s.

 ```bash
 helm upgrade fluent-bit-http coralogix-charts-virtual/fluent-bit-http \